Producers have made more than 350 movies from writers and scripts they found on InkTip.

 InkTip Industry Professional Member Protocol

-The purpose of our website is for Industry Professional (IP) Members to find scripts and/or talent.
+The purpose of our website is for Entertainment Professional (EP) Members to find scripts and/or talent.
 It may not be used to promote for-fee services to the writers or to get them involved in any other type of activity.

 This is a password-protected site and all writer contact information is to only be used for the purpose of requesting a script or to arrange representation.

 Use of this site is for members only.
 For the protection of everyone concerned, members may not lend out their username and password to others.
 However, there may be several users in one company, each having their own password.

 Random checks are done to verify that the registered member is the person using the services of InkTip.com.